 Kofi Annan, United Nations Secretary-General

-THE UNITED NATIONS CHARTER ENVISAGED a substantial role for regional organizations in promoting international peace and security, although it was not until the end of the cold war that they assumed a more active role.
-A Group of Governmental Experts appointed by the UN Secretary-General concluded in 1981 that there was a vast and, to a large extent unexplored, potential for progress in disarmament, if the global approach was supplemented with determined and systematic efforts at the level of the different regions.2
+THE UNITED NATIONS CHARTER ENVISAGED A SUBSTANTIAL ROLE FOR regional organizations in promoting international peace and security, although it was not until the end of the cold war that they assumed a more active role.
+In 1981, a Group of Governmental Experts appointed by the Secretary-General concluded that there was a vast and, to a large extent, unexplored potential for progress in disarmament if the global approach was supplemented with determined and systematic efforts at the level of the different regions.2

 The Group of Experts found that progress in regional disarmament, the equitable solution of problems and the just settlement of disputes at the regional level, along with regional confidence-building measures, could create conditions that would promote disarmament and relax tension at the global level.3

-The changing political climate of the post-cold war period prompted further analysis of the United Nation's role in advancing regional approaches to disarmament.
-Given the surge in conflict-related demands on the UN after the end of the cold war and the Security Council's increasing central role in the prevention and resolution of conflicts, the Organization's wider mission demanded the participation of not only individual States and the United Nations system, but also regional and subregional actors.
+The changing political climate of the post-cold war period prompted further analysis of the United Nations role in advancing regional approaches to disarmament.
+Given the surge in conflict-related demands on the Organization after the end of the cold war and the increasing central role for the Security Council in the prevention and resolution of conflicts, the Organization's wider mission demanded the participation not only of individual States and the United Nations system, but also of regional and subregional actors.

-Initially, regional proposals sought to limit conventional weapons and armed forces at the end of the Second World War, but by the mid-1950's, the spread of nuclear weapons in Europe had become a predominant concern.
-Several proposals were made to establish nuclear-weapon-free zones (NWFZs) in different parts of the world or to freeze the level of nuclear forces pending actual reductions.
+Initially, regional proposals sought to limit conventional weapons and armed forces at the end of the Second World War, but by the mid-1950s, the spread of nuclear weapons in Europe had become a predominant concern.
+Several proposals were made to establish nuclear-weapon-free-zones (NWFZs) in different parts of the continent or to freeze the level of nuclear forces pending actual reductions.
 Indeed, in the decades that followed, the establishment of such zones in the world assumed particular importance in light of the nuclear threat.
-The regional approach was first applied to the nuclear field in the late 1950's with the prohibition of nuclear weapons in Antarctica.5
+The regional approach was first applied to the nuclear field in the late 1950s with the prohibition of nuclear weapons in Antarctica.5

-It was subsequently expanded with the creation of NWFZs in other parts of the world, thus promoting nuclear non-proliferation: Latin America and the Caribbean (Treaty of Tlatelolco, 1967); the South Pacific (Treaty of Rarotonga, 1985); Southeast Asia (Bangkok Treaty, 1995); and Africa (Pelindaba Treaty, 1995).
-(For the status of these Treaties, see a ppendix I.)
+It was subsequently expanded with the creation of NWFZs in populated parts of the world, thus promoting nuclear non-proliferation - Latin America and the Caribbean (Treaty of Tlatelolco, 1967); the South Pacific (Treaty of Raratonga, 1985); Southeast Asia (Bangkok Treaty, 1995); and Africa (Pelindaba Treaty, 1995).
+(For the status of these Treaties, see Appendix I).

-In 1999, the UNDC adopted guidelines and recommendations for the establishment of future nuclear-weapon-free zones, advancing the notion that regional and global approaches to disarmament and arms limitation complemented each other and should be pursued simultaneously.6
+In 1999, the Disarmament Commission adopted guidelines and recommendations for the establishment of future nuclear-weapon-free zones, advancing the notion that regional and global approaches to disarmament and arms limitation complemented each other and should be pursued simultaneously.6

 The document noted that NWFZs had ceased to be exceptional in the global strategic environment with more than 100 States signatories or parties to such treaties covering more than 50 per cent of the Earth's land mass.
 It underscored that such zones were an important disarmament tool, which contributed to the primary objective of strengthening regional peace and security and, by extension, international peace and security.

 Major regional disarmament arrangements on conventional arms have also been established.
-They include the 1990 Treaty on Conventional Armed Forces in Europe (CFE) between the North Atlantic Treaty Organization and the Warsaw Pact and the related document on confidence- and security- building measures,7
+They include the 1990 Treaty on Conventional Armed Forces in Europe (CFE) between the North Atlantic Treaty Organization (NAT)) and the Warsaw Pact and the related document on confidence- and security-building measures,7

 and the 1999 Inter-American Convention on Transparency in Conventional Weapons Acquisitions.9